This website is not endorced by Wipers or Greg Sage!

 Follow Blind LP (1987)

 Greg Sage has said this is his favorite album, I don't blame him honestly.
-In terms of crunchy-ish cleans this might be one of my favorite tones ever.
+In terms of clean guitar, this might be one of my favorite tones ever.
 According to Extramusic "Sage's own favorite in his oeuvre, according to a story Rolling Stone did in 2020 on the reissue of "Is This Real?", is " Follow Blind ," released in 1987.
 By that point, the music had already found its equilibrium: the guitar still sounded like a cutting torch, but Sage's relatively high voice was now channeling itself, stretching out words like strudel dough, in a calm flow from which melancholy increasingly flowed.' which, calling a voice 'like strudel dough' might just be the most German way to describe a voice.

 ---------------------